Using WebSockets

 HTML5 and WebSocket

-Due to its simplicity, its wide compatibility, and being easier to use than a raw TCP connection, WebSocket soon started to spread outside the browsers, in native applications as a mean to communicate with network servers.
+Due to its simplicity, its wide compatibility, and being easier to use than a raw TCP connection, WebSocket started to spread outside the browsers, in native applications as a mean to communicate with network servers.

 Using WebSocket in Godot

 WebSocket is implemented in Godot via WebSocketPeer.
-The WebSocket implementation is compatible with the High Level Multiplayer.
+The WebSocket implementation is compatible with the High-Level Multiplayer.
 See section on High-level multiplayer for more details.

 WARNING